trisulnsm/bitmaul/SWEEPBUF.md

 These two methods should cover 99% of common network protocol idioms dealing with strings.

-* `next_str_to_pattern (patt)` = extract string till you see the Regex pattern, include the pattern in the matched string.
+* `next_str_to_pattern (patt (, pattern_is_plain) )` = extract string till you see the Regex pattern, include the pattern in the matched string.
 Use this to match delimiter patterns between PDUs.
+The second optional parameter _is_plain_ is used to tell the framework whether the pattern is a plain string or a regular expression.
+To use a regex pattern, set the second parameter to `false` Example: `next_str_to_pattern("(%S+)%s+HTTP", false)`  If using a plain pattern, you can just omit this parameter.
-* `next_str_to_pattern_exclude (patt)` = extract string till you see the next pattern, dont include the pattern in the matched string.
+* `next_str_to_pattern_exclude (patt (, pattern_is_plain) )` = extract string till you see the next pattern, dont include the pattern in the matched string.
 Use this for matching marker bytes that appear at the START of each PDU.
+The second optional parameter `is_plain` is true when pattern is plain string and false when the pattern is a regex.
+If using a plain pattern, you can just omit this parameter.
 * `next_str_to_len(string_len)` = extract string of length